-Founded in 1905, Rosthern Junior College (RJC High School) has a strong reputation for delivering well-rounded academic experiences to students for over 100 years.
-RJC offers Grades 10-12, and is accredited by the Saskatchewan Ministry of Education and a member of the Saskatchewan Association of Historical High Schools; holding a high standard of education.
+Founded in 1905, Rosthern Junior College (RJC) High School has a strong reputation for delivering well-rounded academic experiences to students for over 100 years.
+RJC offers Grades 10-12, and is accredited by the Saskatchewan Ministry of Education and a member of the Saskatchewan Association of Historical High Schools.
 As a high school that teaches from the Christian perspective, RJC places value on faith, service, leadership, and community in the education of its students.

 - Leadership Development